arazi2/aisends.github.io/_projects/UAV.md

 ## Undergraduate Research
 Three undergraduate students (Michael Elrod, Rayid Masoo, and John Suchanek)  are recruited to simulate the testing scenarios in simulation environments such as Microsoft AirSIM or ROS/Gazebo (for drones).
 These two students are also working on developing collective path-planning algorithms for UAV swarms to collectively accomplish a designated task under imperfect observations.
-Another student is working to develop practical platform for actuator drones.
+Another student is working to develop a practical platform for actuator drones.